-Take a note of the Platform API url, and the user/pwd to be used. we will need them when we start the Designer.
+Take a note of the Platform API URL, and the user/pwd to be used. we will need them when we start the Designer.

 Hint: To check that the LTE is correctly started: apic login --server localhost:2000 --username shavon --password 7iron-hide --realm provider/default-idp-2